TheNivas/LearningScala/19-20_Collections_List/19-20_Notes_Collection_List.md

 val colors: List[Double] = List(5.65, 5.65, 5.65, 5.65, 5.65)
 ```

-### tabulate: you can apply some fn to generate elements list:
+### tabulate: you can apply some fn to generate elements list

 work on index on following way:

 ```scala